Website technical help FAQ

 Often referred to as the cache, internet files can be stored as a kind of travel record of the items you've downloaded from the web, including images, audio, web page content, and even cookies.

 All files stored in your cache take up space.
-From time to time, you may want to clear out the stored files to free space on your computer and reduce the chance of problems occurring with web applications such as Apply.
+From time to time, you may want to clear out the stored files to free space on your computer and reduce the chance of problems occurring with web applications.
 This is called clearing the cache.

 Clearing the browser cache will solve many technical issues related to your application.